 In order to achieve the investment objective and policy, the Fund will invest in a variety of investment strategies and instruments.
 It intends to take full advantage of the ability to invest in derivatives providing synthetic long and/or synthetic short positions with the aim of maximising positive returns.
-The Fund may use total return swaps that have, in accordance with its investment policy, equities and equity-related securities as underlying assets.
-Investors should refer to Appendix G for more details on the expected and maximum portion of total return swaps held by the Fund.
+The Fund may use total return swaps and contracts for difference that have, in accordance with its investment policy, equities and equity-related securities as underlying assets.
+Investors should refer to Appendix G for more details on the expected and maximum portion of total return swaps and contracts for difference held by the Fund.

-Equity, Extension Strategies
+Type of Fund Equity, Extension Strategies